Out of Watercress, one case

 Can I use rocket (arugula) instead of watercress in Australia?

 Yes, rocket (arugula) is the best substitute for watercress in Australia.
 It's widely available in supermarkets and has virtually identical peppery flavor and delicate texture.
-It works perfectly in all watercress applications.
+It works well in all watercress applications.

 What's the difference between watercress and rocket (arugula) in Australia?